adoptium/api.adoptium.net/CONTRIBUTING.md

 ## Deployment / Continuous Deployment (CD)

-You can choose to deploy this API where you wish, for AdoptOpenJDK we use Continuous Deployment.
+You can choose to deploy this API where you wish, for Adoptium we use Continuous Deployment.

-### AdoptOpenJDK
+### Adoptium

-For AdoptOpenJDK, this API deploys to Red Hat OpenShift and is front ended by [Cloudflare](https://www.cloudflare.com) as a CDN.
+For Adoptium, this API deploys to Red Hat OpenShift and is front ended by [Cloudflare](https://www.cloudflare.com) as a CDN.

 The `production` branch is synchronised with `master` to perform a release of the latest API changes to the Production OpenShift environment.

 This is done via a pull request that applies all outstanding commits from `master` to `production`.

-The Jenkins [AdoptOpenJDK CI Server](https://ci.adoptopenjdk.net) will automatically deploy pull requests to the OpenShift Staging (the `master` branch) or Production (the `production` branch) environments.
+The Jenkins [Adoptium CI Server](https://ci.adoptopenjdk.net) will automatically deploy pull requests to the OpenShift Staging (the `master` branch) or Production (the `production` branch) environments.

 ## Code Architecture and Code

-The AdoptOpenJDK API V3 is a Kotlin application (fronted by Swagger and OpenAPI) which makes calls via the GitHub API in order to retrieve AdoptOpenJDK binaries and metadata.
+The Adoptium API V3 is a Kotlin application (fronted by Swagger and OpenAPI) which makes calls via the GitHub API in order to retrieve Adoptium binaries and metadata.

 Since the GitHub API is rate limited we use MongoDB as a caching mechanism.